-Our procedures in relation to the carrying amount of prepayments were designed to obtain an understanding of the management's internal control and risk assessment process and review the judgements and estimates made by the management on the recoverability of the prepayments to the suppliers as at 31 December 2022.
+Our procedures in relation to the carrying amount of prepayments and deposit were designed to obtain an understanding of the management's internal control and risk assessment process and review the judgements and estimations made by the management on the recoverability of the prepayments and deposit to the suppliers as at 31 December 2023.

-We have assessed the reasonableness of the assessment on impairment of prepayments performed by the management with reference to market demand, expected volume of transactions with the suppliers, the ability of the suppliers to refund the prepayments and subsequent utilisation up to the date of this report.
+We have assessed the reasonableness of the assessment on the impairment of prepayments and deposit performed by the management with reference to expected volume of transactions with the suppliers, ability of the suppliers to refund the prepayments and deposit if the suppliers fail to fulfill the supply schedules and subsequent utilisation up to the date of this report.

-Also, we have received confirmations from suppliers and confirmed the prepayment balance and checked the subsequent delivery of goods and subsequent refund of prepayments to relevant supporting documents.
+We have received confirmations from suppliers confirming the prepayments and deposit balances and checked the subsequent delivery of goods to relevant supporting documents.